tytydraco/yessleep/out/Stay_on_the_Elevated_Highway.md

 This story took place in South East Asia.
-I had to make a stop at a pretty rundown gas station at the edge of a city to buy some snack and go to the bathroom.
-Most people would go to the one well lit gas station that were strategically placed before the ramp to the elevated highways.
+I had to make a stop at a remote gas station at the edge of a city to buy some snack and go to the bathroom.
+Most people would go to a clean and well-lit gas station that was strategically placed before the ramp to the elevated highways.
+Few visit this gas station.
 The road under the highway belong the cement trucks, thick black smoke spewing 10-wheelers, and me.

 &#x200B;

-It was midday, and I stopped at this gas station before, and it was always quiet, but not this quiet.
+It was midday, and while it was always quiet, it was never this quiet.
 No one was at the pump (like New Jersey, in this country you cannot pump your own gas), no one was at the convenience store.
-There were a few cars there but they could have been parked there for months.
-It was only me.
-My tank was still half full, so I just settle for using the restroom.
+There were a few old cars there but they could have been parked there for months.

 &#x200B;

-Contrasting the eerie silence was a light banging sound that I heard only when I got out of the car.
-At first I thought it was a wind blowing on a rusted iron sheet.
-As I moved closer towards the convenience store , I saw what was causing the sound. **It was a dog with a bucket on its head.** It was ramming its head up against the iron sheet wall of an old shanty shack that housed the gas station's water pump.
+Contrasting the eerie silence was a faint banging sound that I heard only when I got out of the car.
+I thought it was a wind blowing on a rusted iron sheet.
+As I moved closer towards the convenience store, I saw what was causing the sound. **It was a dog with a bucket on its head.** **It was ramming its head up against the iron sheet wall** of an old shanty shack that housed the gas station's water pump.

 &#x200B;